lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   the FCN value 1 and that the All-1 SCHC ACK Bitmap size is reduced by 1 bit.
 This provides room for the C bit without creating a bump in the SCHC ACK.

+In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
+In order to avoid potentially high delay in the downlink transmission of a fragmented SCHC Packet, the SCHC Fragment receiver may perform an uplink transmission as soon as possible after reception of a SCHC Fragment that is not the last one.
+Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC Fragment encapsulated in a L2 PDU that requires an L2 ACK) or it may be triggered from an upper layer.

 And the following parameters need to be addressed in another document but not forcely in the technology-specific one: